xbelanch/MySummerMods/Tools.md

 # Tools

+List of tools you'll need to develop mods for My Summer Car.
+Don't hesitate for opening an issue to suggest a tool not included on that list.

 * [Unity 5.0.0f4 (64-bit)](https://unity3d.com/get-unity/download/archive): self explanatory.
 * [Mod Loader Pro](https://mscloaderpro.github.io/): A mod loader for My Summer Car.
 * [MSCEditor](https://www.nexusmods.com/mysummercar/mods/8): MSCEditor is a save-file editor for My Summer Car.
 It enables the user to modify their save-files as they please.
 Common use cases include teleporting objects, cheating in money and diagnosing problems with your car.